 -Projects must also meet customer quality requirements

-Fishbone diagrams, also called as Ishikawa diagrams (or cause-and-effect diagrams) show the reasons behind a certain event.
+Ans: Fishbone diagrams, also called Ishikawa diagrams (or cause-and-effect diagrams) show the reasons behind a certain event.
 In project management, this tool is used in quality management and risk management processes.

 You may also share your knowledge and learnings from the PMI code of ethics.

-When was the last time you didn’t delegate properly and what was the consequences?
+38Q) When was the last time you didn’t delegate properly and what were the consequences?

-How have you improved project management process at your current firm?
+40Q) How have you improved the project management process at your current firm?